 The market price of our common stock may fluctuate significantly in response to factors that are beyond our control.
-For the period ended April 30, 2013, the 52-week high and low prices for our common stock were \$3.97 and \$1.45, respectively.
+For the year ended April 30, 2014, the 52-week high and low prices for our common stock were \$7.01 and \$1.47, respectively.
 The stock market in general has recently experienced volatility that has often been unrelated or disproportionate to the operating performance of particular companies.
 These broad market fluctuations could result in fluctuations in the price of our common stock, which could cause purchasers of our common stock to incur substantial losses.
 The market price for our common stock may be influenced by many factors, including:

-- the success of competitive products or technologies; - regulatory developments in the United States and foreign countries; - developments or disputes concerning patents or other proprietary rights; - the recruitment or departure of key personnel; - quarterly or annual variations in our financial results or those of companies that are perceived to be similar to us; - market conditions in the conventional and renewable energy industries and issuance of new or changed securities analysts' reports or recommendations;
+- developments in our business or with respect to our projects; - the success of competitive products or technologies; - regulatory developments in the United States and foreign countries; - developments or disputes concerning patents or other proprietary rights; - the recruitment or departure of key personnel; - quarterly or annual variations in our financial results or those of companies that are perceived to be similar to us;

-- the failure of securities analysts to cover our common stock or changes in financial estimates by analysts; - the inability to meet the financial estimates of analysts who follow our common stock; - investor perception of our company and of the renewable energy industry; and - general economic, political and market conditions.
+- market conditions in the conventional and renewable energy industries and issuance of new or changed securities analysts' reports or recommendations; - the failure of securities analysts to cover our common stock or changes in financial estimates by analysts; - the inability to meet the financial estimates of analysts who follow our common stock; - investor perception of our company and of the renewable energy industry; and - general economic, political and market conditions.

-We may become the target of securities litigation, which is costly and time-consuming to defend.
+We are and may become the target of additional securities litigation, which is costly and time-consuming to defend.